-She calls herself fat or puts down herself in some other way.
+And she calls herself fat or puts down herself in some other way.

 She talks frequently about how much she weighs and how much weight she needs to lose.

-She compares herself to another person unfavorably (in terms of her body or appearance).
+And she compares herself to another person unfavorably (in terms of her body or appearance).

 She talks about all the fun things she will do or the cool clothes she will wear once she loses weight.

-She talks about the stringent eating plan she is adopting.
+And she talks about the stringent eating plan she is adopting.

 She talks about how she is adopting a “healthy living” or exercise plan, but it is clear that the plan is primarily related to losing weight.

-She expresses panic about how she is out of control in her eating.
+And she expresses panic about how she is out of control in her eating.

 She expresses disgust and despair about her body.

-She judges another girl or woman or person because of how much she weighs or for an outfit she is wearing that does not “flatter her figure”.
+And she judges another girl or woman or person because of how much she weighs or for an outfit she is wearing that does not “flatter her figure”.

 She makes continual comments about how much weight people have lost or gained.

-She suggests that someone would be so much more attractive if she lost weight.
+And she suggests that someone would be so much more attractive if she lost weight.

 She suggests that someone let herself go because she gained weight.

-She suggests that someone’s partner or spouse left her because she gained weight.
+And she suggests that someone’s partner or spouse left her because she gained weight.

 Does This Sounds Familiar?

-If you are feeling this discomfort, please realize you do not have to feel ashamed about suffering body-anxiety and body-shame and engaging in their related behaviors.
+If you are feeling this discomfort, please realize you do not have to feel ashamed about suffering Body Anxiety and Body Shame and engaging in their related behaviors.
 Most people develop these behaviors when they are very young and are even encouraged to do so by well-meaning authority figures and other not-so-well-meaning influences in their lives.